dscripka/openWakeWord/README.md

 ## User-specific models

 If the baseline performance of openWakeWord models is not sufficient for a given application (specifically, if the false activation rate is unacceptably high), it is possible to train [custom verifier models](docs/custom_verifier_models.md) for specific voices that act as a second-stage filter on predictions (i.e., only allow activations through that were likely spoken by a known set of voices).
-This can greatly improve performance, at the cost of making the openWakeWord system less likely to respond to voices new voices.
+This can greatly improve performance, at the cost of making the openWakeWord system less likely to respond to new voices.

 # Project Goals